rsenykoff/esp8266MqttDht22/README.md

 # ESP8266 Publish Temperature / Humidity Sensor Data to MQTT

+Updating my code for use with AWS IoT Core

 This was developed on an Adafruit Huzzah ESP8266 Wifi.

   - Periodically check Temperature and Humidity Settings